About Scooters as a Vehicle Class

 - Various reasons josh likes scooters

-- Scooters are vastly safer than bicycles
+- Scooters and bicycles

-- Scooters are vastly safer than motorcycles
+- Scooters and motorcycles

 this page is still in a bit of a draft mode.